The Complete Guide to Prompt Engineering for QA Automation Engineers

 Example 1: Generating Test Cases

-Act as a senior QA automation engineer who specializes in
+Act as a senior QA automation engineer specializing in Playwright and TypeScript.

-Write comprehensive test cases for the fund transfer flow.
+Write comprehensive test cases for the payment processing step of the checkout flow.

 Example 2: Writing a Bug Report

-Act as a detail-oriented QA engineer writing a bug report
+Act as a detail-oriented QA engineer with experience in mobile application testing.

 Example 3: Creating Documentation

-Act as a technical writer who explains software features
+Act as a technical writer specializing in QA documentation.

 Quick Reference: Common QA Use Cases